peterdsharpe/AeroSandbox/README.md

 ## Future Goals
 In descending order of priority/feasibility:
-* Finish implementing a traditional VLM (a la XFLR5's VLM1) for simulating multiple thin lifting surfaces.
+* (DONE) Finish implementing a traditional VLM (a la XFLR5's VLM1) for simulating multiple thin lifting surfaces.
 * Implement a viscous drag buildup on wings from interpolated 2D XFOIL data (a la XFLR5's method for approximation of viscous drag).
-* Implement a hybrid ring/horseshoe vortex VLM (a la XFLR5's VLM2) for simulating multiple thin lifting surfaces (hopefully with improved speed and robustness over the VLM1 approach).
+* Perhaps implement a hybrid ring/horseshoe vortex VLM (a la XFLR5's VLM2) for simulating multiple thin lifting surfaces (hopefully with improved speed and robustness over the VLM1 approach).
 * Implement a viscous drag buildup on nearly-axisymmetric bodies (using the method detailed in Drela's TASOPT v2.00 documentation, Appendix E)
 * Perhaps consider implementing a free-wake compatible VLM model?
 * Implement an inviscid 3D panel method for simulating multiple objects of arbitrary thickness.
-* Make the aforementioned 3D panel method able to use triangular panels, add VTK or .stl compatibility for panel handling.
+* Make the aforementioned 3D panel method able to use triangular panels; add VTK or .stl compatibility for panel handling.
 * Implement a 2.5D coupled viscous/inviscid method directly using the viscous methods described in Drela's paper "Viscous-Inviscid Analysis of Transonic and Low Reynolds Number Airfoils".
 Inviscid flow would be fully 3D, while viscous flow would make the assumption of negligible spanwise flow.
 * Implement a fully 3D coupled viscous/inviscid method, compatible with triangular panels (a la Drela's IBL3 approach detailed in his paper "Three-Dimensional Integral Boundary Layer Formulation for General Configurations").
 Ideally, the trailing edge stagnation points will be automatically identified, and nothing more than a surface triangulation along with freestream conditions will be required to compute forces and moments.